 - Williams KE, Reeves KR, Billing CB Jr, et al.: A double-blind study evaluating the long-term safety of varenicline for smoking cessation.
 Curr Med Res Opin 23 (4): 793-801, 2007.
 [PUBMED Abstract]

-- U.S. Food and Drug Administration.: FDA Drug Safety Communication: Chantix (varenicline) may increase the risk of certain cardiovascular adverse events in patients with cardiovascular disease.
+- U.S. Food and Drug Administration: FDA Drug Safety Communication: Chantix (varenicline) may increase the risk of certain cardiovascular adverse events in patients with cardiovascular disease.
 Silver Spring, Md: U.S. Food and Drug Administration, 2011.
 Available online.
-Last accessed May 7, 2013.
+Last accessed June 12, 2014.

-- U.S. Food and Drug Administration.: FDA Drug Safety Communication: Safety review update of Chantix (varenicline) and risk of cardiovascular adverse events.
+- U.S. Food and Drug Administration: FDA Drug Safety Communication: Safety review update of Chantix (varenicline) and risk of cardiovascular adverse events.
 Rockville, Md: U.S. Food and Drug Administration, 2012.
 Available online.
-Last accessed May 7, 2013.
+Last accessed June 12, 2014.

 - Hitsman B, Pingitore R, Spring B, et al.: Antidepressant pharmacotherapy helps some cigarette smokers more than others.
 J Consult Clin Psychol 67 (4): 547-54, 1999.
 [PUBMED Abstract]

 - Hurt RD, Krook JE, Croghan IT, et al.: Nicotine patch therapy based on smoking rate followed by bupropion for prevention of relapse to smoking.
 J Clin Oncol 21 (5): 914-20, 2003.
 [PUBMED Abstract]